 WHO MADE YOUR CLOTHES

-They follow strict ethical standards and use sustainable fabrics that are knitted/woven in the UK and Europe, lowering their carbon footprint and supporting the production of raw materials within the region.
+They follow strict ethical standards and use sustainable fabrics that are knitted/woven in Europe, lowering their carbon footprint and supporting the production of raw materials within the region.
 They use fabrics that are OEKO TEX 100, OCS 100, GOTS, GRS, RCS 100 certified and ensure that sustainability and employee wellbeing standards are maintained.

 Eco-friendly fabrics are those safer for the environment, whether recycled, or biodegradable.
 The most popular ones are organic cotton, bamboo, hemp, as well as anything that is recycled and used in a new garment.